saultaut/Math-AI-Papers/orca-math.md

 Orca-Math dataset, a synthetic dataset of 200K math problems, is paired with GPT-4-Turbo solutions, showcasing an innovative way to paraphrase existing problems and expand the problem set in both diversity and difficulty.

+### Answer extraction

+Given a model generated answer, we prompt GPT4 to extract the final short answer and match it with the gold short answer.
+Opinion: This is very costly.

 ### Small Model Performance

 Small models from other researchers show strong results: Phi-GSM+V Phi-1.5 1.3B+1.3B code achieves 81.5% verify48@1.